 During the first quarter of 2021, we issued \$575 million aggregate principal amount of 0.00% Convertible Senior Notes due 2026 (the "2026 Convertible Notes").
-The 2026 Convertible Notes are governed by an indenture dated February 2, 2021 (the Indenture) among the Company, Marriott Ownership Resorts, Inc. and the other guarantors party thereto (the "Guarantors") and The Bank of New York Mellon Trust Company, N.A., as trustee (the "Trustee").
+The 2026 Convertible Notes are governed by an indenture dated February 2, 2021 (the Indenture) between the Company, Marriott Ownership Resorts, Inc. and the other guarantors party thereto (the "Guarantors") and The Bank of New York Mellon Trust Company, N.A., as trustee (the "Trustee").
 We received net proceeds from the offering of approximately \$530 million after adjusting for debt issuance costs, including the discount to the initial purchasers, the cost of the 2026 Convertible Note Hedges, and proceeds from the 2026 Warrants (both as defined below).

 The 2026 Convertible Notes will not bear regular interest and will mature on January 15, 2026, unless earlier repurchased or converted in accordance with their terms prior to that date.
 On or after October 15, 2025, and prior to the close of business on the second scheduled trading day immediately preceding the stated maturity date of the 2026 Convertible Notes, holders may convert their 2026 Convertible Notes at their option.
-The conversion rate is subject to adjustment for certain events as described in the indenture governing the notes, and was subject to adjustment as of June 30, 2021 to 5.8476 shares of common stock per \$1,000 principal amount of 2026 Convertible Notes (equivalent to a conversion price of \$171.01 per share of our common stock).
+The 2026 Convertible Notes are convertible at a rate of 5.8476 shares of common stock per \$1,000 principal amount of 2026 Convertible Notes (equivalent to an initial conversion price of \$171.01 per share of our common stock) as of March 31, 2021.
+The conversion rate is subject to adjustment for certain events as described in the Indenture.
 Upon conversion, we will pay or deliver, as the case may be, cash, shares of our common stock, or a combination of cash and shares of our common stock, at our election.
 It is our intent to settle conversions of the 2026 Convertible Notes through combination settlement, which contemplates repayment in cash of the principal amount and repayment in shares of our common stock of any excess of the conversion value over the principal amount.